thaibault/weboptimizer/readme.md

       (preconfigured extendable weback configuration)
     - Generic support for all known **favicon** types using only one png file as source (watching, compressing and auto-generating integrated)
-    - Brings **offline** support though service worker and/or html5 manifest to your application without any manual intervention needed!
+    - Brings **offline** support though service worker to your application without any needed manual intervention!
     - Many development helper:
         - Automatic watching and (re-)building on any assets through cross platform **file watching**